KratosMultiphysics/Kratos/INSTALL.md

 `PYTHON_EXECUTABLE`

 Path to the python executable that Kratos will use.
 We recommend that you manually set this in case you have multiple versions of python in the system.
-Ubuntu users need to be extra carefull with this as default versions tends to be Python2, while Kratos is preferably compiled with Python3
+Ubuntu users need to be extra careful with this as default versions tends to be Python2, while Kratos is preferably compiled with Python3

 `BOOST_ROOT`